antoinehabis/torch_contour/README.md

 </figure>
 <!-- ![](https://github.com/antoinehabis/torch_contour/blob/main/vary_nodes.jpg?raw=True) -->

+# Overview of the Toolbox

+1. Pytorch layers for differentiable contour (polygon) to image operations.

+  * Contour to mask
+  * Contour to distance map
+  * Draw contour

+2. Pytorch functions for contour feature extraction.

+  * Area
+  * Perimeter
+  * Curvature
+  * Hausdorff distance

+3. Function for NumPy arrays only to remove loops inside contours and interpolate along the given contours.

 # Pytorch Layers

 This library contains 3 pytorch non trainable layers for performing the differentiable operations of :

-1. contour to mask
+1. Contour to mask
-2. contour to distance map.
+2. Contour to distance map.
-3. draw contour.
+3. Draw contour.

-It can therefore be used to transform a polygon into a binary mask/distance map/ drawn contour in a completely differentiable way.
+It can therefore be used to transform a polygon into a binary mask/distance map/ drawn contour in a completely differentiable way.\
-In particular, it can be used to transform the detection task into a segmentation task or do detection with any polygon.
+In particular, it can be used to transform the detection task into a segmentation task or do detection with any polygon.\
+The layers in 1, 2, 3 use the nice property of polygons such that for any point inside the sum of oriented angle is $\pm 2\pi$ and quickly converge towards 0 outside.\

-The three layers have no learnable weight.
+The three layers have no learnable weight.\
 All they do is to apply a function in a differentiable way.

 ## Input (Float):